Creme de Cassis

 Consequently, in France, most Cassis is widely used in this way to create Kir.
 It’s an apéritif that makes delicious summer drinking, ranking alongside Pastis in popularity.
 It’s also an ingredient used in many a nouvelle cuisine dish.

 A few drops (say 10ml) of Cassis adds interest and vitality to an otherwise dull glass of white wine.
 Traditionally, Burgundy’s Aligoté is preferred, but virtually any supermarket plonk will do.
-There’s also the upmarket Kir Royale, which uses sparkling white wine to create a fizzy version (again, do use cheap fizz rather than Krug).
+The upmarket Kir Royale uses sparkling white wine to create a fizzy version (again, do use cheap fizz rather than Krug).
 Boring wine?
 Reach for the Cassis!

 Black Currant bushes produce abundant fruit every July.
-Making Cassis is so easy even I can do it, just allow sufficient time: a couple of hours spread over 2-3 days.
+Making Cassis is so easy even I can do it, but allow sufficient time: a couple of hours spread over 2-3 days.

 My Cassis recipe is like the one in the excellent Jane Grigson’s Fruit Book, where she states it came from her Burgundian Great Aunt.
 It’s been well road-tested down the years.